Bisons firm up promotional dates, lose pitching coach Jeff Ware to Blue Jays

-The Buffalo Bisons announced a large chunk of their 2023 promotional schedule on Tuesday, including a March 11 on-sale date for individual tickets to all games in Sahlen Field.
+The Buffalo Bisons announced a large chunk of their 2023 promotional schedule on Tuesday, including a March 11 on-sale date for individual tickets to all games at Sahlen Field.

-April 5-9 as been designated as Kids Week, with $10 tickets available and a free hot dog/soda/cotton candy voucher given to the first 1,000 kids in attendance.
-The team's "Twos-Days" promotion will now feature $2 hot dogs the entire game on every Tuesday, including Opening Day.
+April 5-9 has been designated as Kids Week, with $10 tickets available and a free hot dog/soda/cotton candy voucher given to the first 1,000 kids in attendance.
+The team's "Twos-Days" promotion will now feature $2 hot dogs the entire game on every Tuesday, including opening day.

 People are also reading…